-'Strike' is open from 13 February - 11 August at the Eden Killer Whale Museum A large film archive exists from the early 1950 to today's tuna farming, with the National Geographic Society and both Thalassa and Japanese television channels featuring individual productions of the tuna story.
-Interest also lies in Colin Thiele's children's books "Blue Fin", There is also the South Australian Film Corporation's production "Bluefin".
-This format could also look at the historical role of the Japanese in the tuna industry across southern oceans from Cape Town, South Africa to Hobart, Australia.
+A large film archive exists from the early 1950 to today's tuna farming, with the National Geographic Society and both Thalassa and Japanese television channels featuring individual productions of the tuna story.
+Interest also lies in Colin Thiele's children's books "Blue Fin" This format could also look at the historical role of the Japanese in the tuna industry across southern oceans from Cape Town, South Africa to Hobart, Australia.
 The telling of the Japanese story would appeal to the Japanese tourists visiting the ANMM (14% of international visitors to Australia are from Japan).
 The Japanese were closely involved in the industry, playing a crucial role in development of long-lining and the tuna sashimi (raw fish) market in Japan.
 Further programmes could be developed regarding the start of the tuna farming industry.

 The Port Lincoln area, through the Eyre Regional Development Board, has a well established seafood trail that includes a charter vessel specialising in tuna farm visits and swimming with the tuna.
-The Port of Lincoln and the Lincoln Cove Marina are one of Australia's most active fishing ports.
+The Port of Lincoln and the Lincoln Cove Marina is one of

+Australia's most active fishing ports.
 The daily operations of the tuna, mussel and king fish farm vessels, coupled with the unloading of some 40,000 tons of pilchards, 9,000 ton of tuna, 2,000 tons of prawns, and a mix of trawl fish and long-line rock lobster and shark, makes the two port precincts extremely active.
 All these area have free public access.
 This background of activity will provide an idea setting for the placement of the MFV TACOMA and its associated artefacts, eventually bringing together the natural and man-made activities of a vibrant, working port; it is a continually unfolding story of fish harvesting 24 hours per day.